Rocanrola/zetan/README.md

 ### template.html

+template.html file is a Mustache template.
+It receive data sent by the render method.
+It used triple curly braces notation: {{{var}}}
-template.html file is a Mustache template.  if it exits alone zetan will return this to the browser
+if it exists alone, zetan will return the static html as response.

 ## Browser